corrode/corrode.github.io/content/blog/ugly/index.md

 }
 ```

-Hold on, didn't we made the problem more complicated than it is?
+A natural reaction is to say "this is way too much work for such a simple problem."
-And a natural reaction is to say "this is way too much work for such a simple problem."
+And yes, taken in isolation, we are heavily yakshaving here.

-And yes, taken in isolation, we are yakshaving here and it might feel like we're over-engineering.
+Think of it this way: we can now reason about all edge-cases in isolation and errors get handled much closer to the source of the problem.

-I hear you, but think about it this way: we can now think about all edge-cases in isolation and errors get handled much closer to the source of the problem.
+We turned our big ball of mud into a smaller thing that is easier to work with.

-We turned our ball of mud into a small thing that is easy to reason about.
+The entire Rust standard library is full of abstractions that build on top of each other to help solve bigger problems.
-The entire Rust standard library is full of simple abstractions that build on top of each other to solve more complicated problems.
+I encourage you to embrace that mindset shift.
-That is the mindset shift which has to happen to write good Rust code.
+Your code will be more maintainable and extensible.

 Our `parse_config_file` function now becomes much simpler: